Facebook blocks 115 accounts suspected of 'inauthentic behavior'

 Facebook said it would provide further information on whether the accounts are linked to the Internet Research Agency, a group linked to Russian propaganda efforts.

-Facebook didn't identify the law enforcement agency that alerted it to the suspect behavior and didn't immediately respond to a request for comment.
+Facebook declined to identify the law enforcement agency that alerted it to the suspect behavior.

 Cambridge Analytica: Everything you need to know about Facebook's data mining scandal.